Ofoli/personal-website/src/content/hero/index.md

 ---
 title: 'Hi, I am'
 name: 'Samson Kwaku Nkrumah'
-subtitle: "I am a solution to the world's problems"
+subtitle: 'I bring solution to challenging problems of humanity'
 contactText: 'Get In Touch'
 ---

 A smart software engineer based in India, specialised in design & development of scalable applications.
-Am Currently working at [Xearth](Xearth.in) as a Full Stack Engineer, ask me about it.
+Am Currently working at [Xearth](Xearth.in) and [Luxstek](https://luxstek.com)as a Full Stack Engineer, ask me about it.
 I am currently a student in [LPU](https://www.lpu.in/)